OUIDEAS/Cyberbag_LatLon_Plotter/README.md

 # OU_Van_Apollo_GPS_Grab_n_Plot

-Python scripts in the Apollo Files may directly replace files in the apollo directory:
+Python scripts in the Apollo Files may directly replace files in the apollo directory [ROOT/apollo/modules/tools/record\_parse_save/] or be placed in a seperate directory.

-ROOT/apollo/modules/tools/record\_parse_save/

 Editing of the parser\_params.yaml indicate the directory with the cyber bags, which is the same directory that record\_parse\_save will export gps files.
 Each message interpreted will generate a single .txt file.

+example usage:

+'''python record_parse_save```

 There are two MATLAB scripts: